The mutation process on the ancestral line under selection: The type process on the ancestral line

-By construction, the label process is irreducible, and due to the existence of bottlenecks, it is also positive recurrent.
-Hence it has a unique stationary distribution.
-Assume now that $\xi_0^N$ and $\eta_0^N$ are chosen independently according to their stationary distributions.
-Since $\xi_t^N$ and $\eta_{(T-t)-}^N$ are deterministic functions of their initial configurations and of $G_T([0,t])$ and $G_T((t,T])$, respectively, they are independent (for any fixed time $t$, but not as processes).
+By construction, $(H^N)_{r \geq 0}$ is irreducible, and hence it has a unique stationary distribution.
+Assume now that $\Xi_0^N$ and $H_0^N$ are chosen independently according to their stationary distributions.
+Since $\Xi_t^N$ and $H_{(T-t)-}^N$ are deterministic functions of their initial configurations and of $G_T([0,t])$ and $G_T((t,T])$, respectively, they are independent (for any fixed time $t$, but not as processes).
 Thus, the law of $\mathbb{A}_t^N$ is invariant in time and has product form (the product of the corresponding stationary distributions).
-It is not difficult to prove that, started with this invariant distribution, the process $\mathbb{A}^N$ has Markovian transitions (and, in particular, we can define it in $[0,\infty)$).
-Since we are only interested in the transitions of $\mathbb{A}^N$ involving a type change in the ancestral line, we refrain from giving a full description of the rates, and rather focus on the marginal rates of the (non-Markovian) process $A^N$ in the sense of the following definition.
+We will see in Proposition \ref{prop:A_is_Markov} in Appendix~B (Section~\ref{sec:app_B}), that, started with this invariant distribution, the process $\mathbb{A}^N$ has Markovian transitions (and, in particular, we can define it in $[0,\infty)$).
+Since we are only interested in the transitions of $\mathbb{A}^N$ involving a type change on the ancestral line, we focus on the marginal (non-Markovian) process $A^N$ here and defer the details of the process to Appendix~B.